Audiologist

 What's the difference between audiologists and speech language pathologists?
 Do you work hand-in-hand with SLPs?

-Asked by j.t. about 11 years ago
+Asked by j.t. almost 12 years ago

 If I had a year to answer this...I wouldn't have enough time.
 Audiologists are somewhat of an outbreak of Speech pathology, whereas many audiology programs were birthed from them.
 Same goes for professional organizations.
 They are completely different fields, but yes, do work together in certain environments.
 For example, children with hearing loss work with an audiologist and SLP to develop appropriate speech and hearing in a team approach.